melink-bio/commng-soon/README.md

 - **Vercel**: Deploy the app to Vercel with a single click.
 - **shadcn/ui**: Use shadcn/ui for building the UI components.

-## Why Notion?

-Notion is used everywhere nowadays.
-It's a great tool for managing content and it's free to use.
-But a lot of people don't know that they can use Notion as a CMS for their websites which stands for Content Management System.
-This template is a very basic implementation of using Notion as a CMS for a waitlist.

-However, You can extend it to use Notion for other types of content as well.
-Using Notion as a CMS is a great way to manage content without having to build a backend or a database.
-You can use Notion's API to fetch data from your Notion workspace and display it on your website.

 ## How to get started?